matt-russo/pixelsynth-sw/README.md

 * averaging brightness over nearby pixels to catch bright spots in between scanning rows
 * added hexatonic scale
 * removed stylization on page title (easier for screen readers)
-* added 'how it works' button
+* added 'how it works' button and accordian panel
 * added alt text to images (same name that appears in drop down list)
 * set up key commands:
   * spacebar or p: play/pause